dart-lang/site-www/src/tools/pub/cmd/pub-add.md

 {{site.alert.end}}

-The YAML descriptor syntax allows you to add multiple packages from different sources, and apply different options and contraints to each.
+The YAML descriptor syntax allows you to add multiple packages from different sources, and apply different options and constraints to each.

 ```nocode
 $ dart pub add [options] [dev:]<package>[:descriptor] [[dev:]<package>[:descriptor] ...]